 Merapi Lava Tour

 A 90-minute drive from Borobudur will bring you to the foot of Merapi Volcano, one of four volcanoes in the area.
-We used Jeep Merapi Mjak Adventure for the lava tour, which took us to a town that was destroyed during a big eruption in 2010 and is now a museum.
-Later, we checked out a huge alien-like boulder that Merapi spat out during another eruption.
+We used Jeep Merapi Mjak Adventure for the lava tour, which took us to Memory Village, a small hamlet that was sadly destroyed during a big eruption in 2010, and is now a museum.
+It’s been left largely as it was in the wake of the disaster, so certainly a sobering place that will have the kids asking questions.
+We were also brought to an enormous boulder, Alien Rock, that was spat out and thrown across the landscape during the same eruption.
+Why is it Alien Rock?
+See below to work out it out!

-Thousands of photos later we were taken further up the mountain to a bunker, and finished the tour with some river circuits, which cleaned the dust right off us.
-On your return to Borobudur, take an eating pit stop at Beukenhof Restaurant.
-It was quite the surprise to find a colonial restaurant with a great menu in the middle of nowhere!
-The restaurant is also attached to Ullen Sentalu Museum, which is packed with Javanese culture and art well worth a quick squint.
+Thousands of photos later , off we went to a bunker, and then finished the tour with some river circuits (which cleaned the dust off us a treat!).
+If you get a chance for lunch on your way back to Borobudur, ask your driver to bring you to Beukenhof Restaurant.
+It was quite the surprise to find a colonial restaurant with a great menu, essentially in the middle of nowhere!
+The restaurant is attached to Ullen Sentalu Museum, which is packed with Javanese culture and art well worth a quick squint after your food refuel.

 Built in the 9th-century, Borobudur is the world’s largest Buddhist temple consisting of nine stacked platforms, a central dome and 504 Buddha statues.
 It was abandoned in the 14th-century and then unearthed in 1814 by Sir Thomas Stamford Raffles.
 It’s well worth crawling out of bed at 4.30am and going up to catch the sunrise over the volcanos.
 A mystical, magical place that even the kiddos will sit in quiet awe of.
 For at least two minutes.